 At Dunton Green, we inspire our children through a meaningful writing curriculum that is centred around a quality core text and encourages creativity; focuses on the skills required to write coherently and effectively, and supports the writing of a variety of genres.

 English at Dunton Green

-‘Drop Everything And Read’ or DEAR, is a daily reading opportunity designed to: encourage our children to ‘read for pleasure,’ develop children’s fluency, and broaden their knowledge of authors and genres.
-Daily reading at home - recorded in a Reading Record - is also required at Dunton Green.
+‘Drop Everything And Read’ or DEAR, is a daily reading opportunity designed to: encourage our children to read for pleasure, develop children’s fluency, and broaden their knowledge of authors and genres.
+Class story time takes place nearly every day across the school, where children are read to by an adult.
+The books are chosen carefully to ensure that children experience a range of genres and authors.
+Daily reading at home - recorded in a Reading Record - is also required at Dunton Green and books are carefully matched to children’s reading ability.
 We have well-stocked book corners in each classroom as well as a full library that the children can regularly use to choose books for learning and for pleasure.